 What educational qualifications must RBI Grade B officers have?

-To apply for the RBI Grade B Officer posts, candidates must meet the educational requirements set by the Reserve Bank of India for each cadre.
-For the Generalist post, applicants need a graduation or post-graduation degree with the required minimum marks.
-For specialised streams like DEPR and DSIM, candidates must hold a master's degree in the relevant subject areas such as Economics, Finance, Statistics, or Data Science.
-These qualifications must be from recognised universities, and candidates with higher research degrees like M.Phil or Ph.D also receive certain benefits such as age relaxation or added preference.
+To apply for the RBI Grade B post, candidates must meet the eligibility requirements for each stream.
+For the General stream, candidates need a graduation or post-graduation degree with the required minimum marks.
+For specialised streams like DEPR and DSIM, candidates must have a master's degree in relevant subjects such as Economics, Finance, Statistics, or Data Science from a recognised university.
+Candidates with higher qualifications like M.Phil or Ph.D may also get age relaxation and additional preference.

 |---|